JohnGiorgi/se_best_practices_ml_perspective/docs/testing.md

         assert optimizer.param_groups[0]["lr"] == 0.02
 ```

 In this quick overview of unit testing, we wrote simple tests for each method of our neural network classifier.
 We then checked that all tests are passing, increasing our confidence that our code works as expected.
-In the future, we we were to refactor our code, we could re-run our tests to ensure we didn't break anything.
+In the future, if we were to refactor our code, we could re-run our tests to ensure we didn't break anything.

-In the next and final section, we will see how to tie everything we have learned together, and automate the process of linting, formatting and testing.
+In the next and final section, we will see how to tie everything we have learned together and automate the process of linting, formatting and testing.